A Mole That Lasted More Than 10 Years Turned Out to Be Cancer! Watch for These Types of Moles

 Can long-standing or congenital moles become cancerous?

 Yes.
-Large congenital moles (over 20cm) carry higher risk.
-Chronic skin lesions carry increasing risk over time.
+Large congenital moles (over 20cm) carry a higher risk.
+Chronic skin lesions increase risk over time.

 How to prevent malignant changes?